deniskolokol/term_visual/README.md

-# kinect_log_visualizer
-kinect log visualizer
+# terminal visualizer
+terminal visualizer for MOON2 live visuals

 WARNING: Despite the fact that the real data from OSCeleton debug log is used, the output doesn't represent it in any meanfingful way.
 It is made exclusively for creating visual effect of logs running on a background.

-Dependncies:
+Dependencies:

 * Python
 * tmux
-* osceleton